Multi-Robot Cooperative Socially-Aware Navigation Using Multi-Agent Reinforcement Learning: Experiments And Results

 \subsubsection{Evaluation}

 We utilize a joint success rate as our evaluation metric, ensuring that each robot can reach its individual target.
-Additionally, we modify the single-robot social navigation comprehensive evaluation metric $\mathrm F_{\rm SC}$ from \cite{wang2023navistar} to create the MR-SAN social score $\hat{\mathrm F}_{\mathrm{SC}}$:
+Additionally, we modify the single-robot social navigation comprehensive evaluation metric $\mathrm F_{\rm SC}$ from \cite{wang2023navistar}, considering both path quality and social acceptability factors, to create the MR-SAN social score $\hat{\mathrm F}_{\mathrm{SC}}$:

 where $\sum_{\rm i=1}^{\rm N}(\omega_{\rm i})=1; \omega_{\rm i} \in [0,1]$ is a set of weighted factors.

 We conducted experiments with 3 robots and 10 humans, each with a FOV-360°, in 500 random cases.
 Moreover, we varied the parameters of robot FOV degree, human number, and robot number for more tests, as shown in Table~\ref{table:result}.